Alex-B-Caldeira/Alex-B-Caldeira/README.md

-<br>Olá, sou Alex Caldeira.<br/>
+<h1>Olá, sou Alex Caldeira.<h1/>
-- 👀 I’m interested in Technology and Development maybe Quality assurance
+- 👀 I’m interested in Technology and Development
 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 📫 How to reach me Social medias or e-mail